colinyjchung/jinnzhong/content/posts/20061108-notes-beginnings-middles-ends-1.md

 ## COMMON REASONS FOR GETTING STUCK IN THE MIDDLE

 ### Fear of Failure
-* **PROBBLEM:** Affects self-aware, intelligent people.
+* **PROBLEM:** Affects self-aware, intelligent people.
 They think their work is crap or they hold themselves to standards that are too high.
 * **SOLUTION:** Simulation of a story, pretend that you’re writing a simulation of a story, with characters and plot.
 A mind-game on yourself.

 ### Fear of Success